American-made "Hellfire" missiles seem to have a habit of turning up where you don’t expect them.

 Contrary to initial reports, the missiles were on their way to Portland, Maine, according to a US official familiar with the case, who spoke on condition of anonymity because details of commercial arms deals are confidential.

-They being shipped back to a private US company — Orbital ATK, based in Texas — who provided them to the Lebanese army on a temporary basis as part of a US government program to integrate the Hellfire Missile System into aircraft used by the country's armed forces, the official said.
+They were being shipped back to a private US company — Orbital ATK, based in Texas — who provided them to the Lebanese army on a temporary basis as part of a US government program to integrate the Hellfire Missile System into aircraft used by the country's armed forces, the official said.

 Aviation experts say the practice of shipping these “inert” missiles on commercial airlines is common.
 Which means the next time you find yourself squeezed into a middle seat in coach, there’s a chance a couple of these dummy explosives will be riding alongside your checked bags.